updated October 31st 2023

 Skin to skin acts like an amazing re-set button.
 It is so helpful when feeding a distracted baby.
 This will not only help calm your baby but help encourage your baby to latch.
 Skin to skin also releases oxytocin which helps your milk let down.
 Not all older babies will respond well to this so experiment and do what works best for your baby.

 Here’s another option your baby may respond well to.
 Clipping a toy or a pacifier clip to your bra strap to keep them distracted but at the breast so they continue to feed.
+If they’re 4 months and can grasp items, give them a little toy to hold.

-Join My Free Community
+I invite you to Join My Free Community

 Are you struggling with breastfeeding?
 Have questions about whether or not something is normal?
 You are not alone.
 I have an entire community of soon to be and current moms talking all things postpartum, breastfeeding and babies.
 We’d love to have you join us!